moonfather1/workshop_for_handsome_adventurer_addon_byg/README.md

-# Workshop for handsome adventurer - addon sample
+# Workshop for handsome adventurer - BYG addon

 So, you have a mod that adds new wood types to Minecraft.
 Obviously, you want to support an amazing mod that is [Workshop for handsome adventurer](https://modrinth.com/mod/workshop-for-handsome-adventurer).
 Good call.